 Surveys and polls conducted by AreaVibes with residents of the area revealed unfavorable results concerning the walkability of amenities, the availability of parks and public transit access.

-Located in the state of Florida, Gainesville is a medium-sized city with a population of 133,611 people.
+Located in the state of Florida, Gainesville is a moderately-sized city with a population of 138,122 inhabitants.
 Gainesville could be a great place for young adults and students as the average age of 26 years old is below the nation’s average.
-In Gainesville, only 27% of people over the age of fifteen are married.
-This city could be a good option for singles ready to mingle.
-If you are not a fan of long commutes, you will enjoy living in Gainesville.
-With an average one way commute time of only 19 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.
+All the single ladies and all the single fellas might want to take notice as only 27% of the Gainesville population is married.
+If you're not a fan of traffic congestion and long commute times to work, Gainesville is the place to be.
+Commutes to work here are shorter, with an average one-way commute time taking only 19 minutes, significantly lower than the national average of 26 minutes.

-Whether you’re moving to a new city to be closer to family, friends or for a new job, living in Gainesville could be a positive experience compared to other cities in Florida if you know where to look.
+Whether you’re moving to a new area to be closer to family, friends or for a new job, living in Gainesville could be a positive experience compared to other cities in Florida if you know where to search.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
-With useful information like crime, health & safety, housing and other key data points, finding the best places to live in Gainesville and in the areas around Gainesville is a much easier task.
+Finding the best places to live in Gainesville and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes amenities, cost of living, education, employment, housing and other important metrics.

 The mantra of real estate, "location, location, location," underscores the importance of where a property is situated, making it a pivotal factor in your quest for a new home.
 Fortunately, when you're living in Gainesville, you'll discover an abundance of exceptional local amenities and lots of things to do.
 Among these are conveniently located grocery stores, charming coffee shops, diverse dining options and plenty of spacious parks.
 These local amenities contribute significantly to its overall appeal, ensuring that your daily needs are met and offering ample opportunities for leisure and recreation.
 When considering your next move, the thriving local scene in Gainesville undoubtedly enhances its desirability, affirming the significance of its prime location.
-Here are some of the more popular things to do in Gainesville: Butterfly Rainforest, Florida Museum of Natural History, and The Hippodrome State Theatre.
+A few of the enjoyable things to experience and sights to see are: Butterfly Rainforest, Florida Museum of Natural History, and The Hippodrome State Theatre.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are attainable, we'll need to know if the real estate in Gainesville is actually affordable.
-Median real estate prices in Gainesville come in at $179,500, which is 7.6% higher than the Florida average.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
+Having said that, perhaps the most important metric to consider when contemplating a move to Gainesville is real estate affordability.
+Median real estate prices in Gainesville come in at $326,695, which is 9% higher than the Florida average.
 The home price to income ratio compares the median home prices to the median household income.
-In Gainesville, the home price to income ratio is 4.7, which is 38.2% higher than the Florida average.
+In Gainesville, the home price to income ratio is 5.7, which is 35.7% higher than the Florida average.